PIP Timeline

 November 1998

-Presentation three-year action plan for the P.I.P.
+Presentation of a new 3-year action plan for the P.I.P.

 December 1998